ichaiwut/mvc-template/README.md

 Model use for connect database we use `PDO` to conect the database please see : http://php.net/manual/en/book.pdo.php

 ## Controller.php
-All method for calculate everything everuthing in here.
+All method for calculate everything.

 ## Template Directory
-Plase add you view in this directory.
+Please add your `view` in this directory.

 ## Paginate
 Paginate class for create pagnate when you get the data.
 Base from http://net.tutsplus.com/tutorials/php/how-to-paginate-data-with-php/